php-cache/documentation/docs/symfony/cache-bundle.md

 The `symfony` type runs Symfony's `cache:clear` command.
 The `all` type clears session and router caches, then runs `cache:clear`.

+## Using version 3 packages

+CacheBundle 2.2 supports PHP Cache 3 while it remains compatible with PHP Cache 2.

+PHP Cache 3 stores a generation snapshot with each tagged item.
+Each tag also has a generation marker.
+Version 2 workers cannot safely read or update this storage format.

+Stop or drain all workers, clear each shared cache, and then deploy CacheBundle 2.2 with PHP Cache 3.
+Use the same sequence before a rollback.

 ## Upgrading from version 1

 CacheBundle 2 removes the Doctrine, annotation, serializer, and validation integrations.
 Remove those sections from `cache` configuration and configure each subsystem through its maintained Symfony or Doctrine integration.